The Xometry app works best with JavaScript enabled!

 How Does Laser Cutting Work?

 Laser cutting is a technology that uses a laser to cut materials.
-The laser beam is focused on the material, and the material is vaporized or burned away.
+The laser beam is focused on the material, and depending on the type of material and laser, it may be vaporized, melted, or burned away.
 As the laser beam moves across the material, it can cut through it.
 Laser cutting is a very precise process and can be used to cut through a variety of materials, including sheet metal, steel, and other metals.

 What Are the Best Laser Cutting Machines?

-Below are the best laser-cutting machines available in the market today:
+Below are the best laser-cutting machines available on the market today:

-1. Epilog Zing 16 30-Watt CO2 Laser: The Epilog Zing 16 is a powerful laser-cutting machine that can cut through materials up to 4.5 inches thick.
+1. Epilog Zing 16 30-Watt CO₂ Laser: The Epilog Zing 16 is a compact CO₂ laser cutting machine with a maximum material height capacity of 4.5 inches, but it can typically cut through materials up to about 0.25 inches thick in a single pass, depending on the material.

 2. Trotec Speedy 300 30-Watt CO₂ Laser: The Trotec Speedy 300 is another powerful laser cutter that can handle materials up to 0.5 inches thick.